 All personal data held, is processed in accordance with data protection law.
 The Data Controller for the information outlined in this privacy notice is Maidstone Borough Council.

 How we will use the information we hold about you?

 We will use the information you provide to:

 - Connect you to support in the community as part of the COVID-19 response.

 - To analyse your information in order to improve the services we offer.

 What is your lawful basis for processing your personal data?

-The legal basis for processing the data is that it is in the public interest for us to deal with the outbreak of COVID-19.
+The legal basis for processing the data is in the public interest to deal with the outbreak of COVID-19.

 The General Data Protection Regulation requires specific conditions to be met to ensure that the processing of personal data is lawful.
 These relevant conditions are below:

 - Article 6(1)(d) – is necessary in order to protect the vital interests of the data subject or another natural person.